-Should you put your address on your
+Should you put your address on your resume?

 Yes, you should add some form of location identifier, but it doesn’t necessarily need to be your complete address.

 There are different opinions about adding a street address to your resume.
 Some people find it necessary to have your prospective employer aware of your exact location, while others disagree.

 The consensus seems to point towards adding some form of location identifiers, such as adding either a full address or a more abridged version.
 We’ll break down the main points each camp makes and the pros and cons of each option.